Daniel 9: The 70 Weeks Prophecy

 The Decree of Cyrus which was prophesied

-Cyrus issued the decree to build teh Temple to the Jews s a part of his accommodating all religions in his empire to gain the devotion of teh people.
+Cyrus issued the decree to build the Temple to the Jews s a part of his accommodating all religions in his empire to gain the devotion of the people.

-539-538 BC—Babylon was conquered by Cyrus’ general Darius who defeated Nabonidus at Babylon.
+539-538 BC—Babylon was conquered by Cyrus’ general Darius who defeated Belshazzar at Babylon and overthrew Nabonidus the king of Babylon.

 536 BC—Cyrus, becomes king of the empire.

-In 539 BC there was a revolt in Southern Babylonia, and while the army of Cyrus entered the country from the north; the Babylonian king, the son of the now dead Nebuchadnezzar went south with his army to put down the rebellion leaving his son Nabonidus [Nebuchadnezzar's grandson] in charge of the kingdom.
-Hence Nabonidus could make Daniel only the “third” in his father’s kingdom.
+In 539 BC there was a revolt in Southern Babylonia, and while the army of Cyrus entered the country from the north; the Babylonian king Nabonidus, went south with his army to put down the rebellion leaving his son Belshazzar [Nebuchadnezzar's descendant ] in charge of the kingdom.
+Hence Belshazzar could make Daniel only the “third” in his father’s kingdom.

 In October 538, Cyrus himself arrived, and proclaimed a general amnesty, which was communicated by Gobryas [Darius] to “all the province of Babylon,” of which he had been made governor.

-Meanwhile, when Nabonidus, wife died, Cambyses II, the son of Cyrus, conducted the funeral.
+Meanwhile, when Nabonidus’ [who had also died], wife died, Cambyses II, the son and successor of Cyrus, conducted the funeral.

 With the death of the Chaldean ruling family of Babylon, Cyrus assumed the title of “king of Babylon” in 536, claiming to be the descendant of the ancient kings, and made rich offerings toall the temples and religions, to maintain the peace of the population by gaining the support of the religions leaders; in a continuation of the “church state” system of Babylon.